christianhuth/helm-charts/index.md

-This Helm Repository contains Helm and YAML for deploying various applications into a Kubernetes environment.
+This Helm Repository contains Helm Charts for deploying various applications into a Kubernetes environment.

 ## Using the Helm Repository